 Bright Park is designed to boost people’s awareness of our changing world, and demonstrate how technology can support more sustainable lifestyles.
 By creating a park that’s enjoyable and appealing as well as technological, we trigger the general public’s curiosity about technology, and help to turn bright ideas into real-world applications.
 But what do you actually see?
 A water-producing fountain, a pavilion made of sea salt, a CO2-absorbing pond, solar cycle lanes, an ecological escape room and a water-purifying swimming pool!
 Designed as a fun day out and an exciting way to discover the latest technological breakthroughs interactively, Bright Park is a fantastic project that will spark kids’ and young people’s interest in technology.

-We’re working hard to turn the Bright Park concept into a reality, and plan to open the park at some point in 2018.
+We’re working hard to turn the Bright Park concept into a reality.
 Watch this space for the latest news!

 For further details, see the BLOC website.